SoftInstigate/restheart-plugin-skeleton/README.md

 ## RESTHeart Configuration

 The default configuration is used.
-The script `bin/rh.sh` define the variable `RHO_PROFILE` that can be modified to apply configuration overrides, see [Modify the configuration with the RHO env var](https://restheart.org/docs/configuration#modify-the-configuration-with-the-rho-env-var)
+The environment variable `RHO` can be used to override the configuration.
+See [Modify the configuration with the RHO env var](https://restheart.org/docs/configuration#modify-the-configuration-with-the-rho-env-var)

 ## Dependencies